 - For fetuses with a diagnosis of spina bifida, pre- or post-natal surgery is an option to close the baby’s back before or right after birth.
 To learn more about pregnancy and spina bifida, visit the Spina Bifida Association’s Expectant Parents Guide.

 Once hydrocephalus in pregnancy is suspected, establishing a relationship with a pediatric neurosurgeon as early as possible is critical.
 Your baby may need to undergo treatment quickly after birth.
-Currently, there are three life-saving treatment options that require brain surgery to manage hydrocephalus.
-A pediatric neurosurgeon will discuss these with you.
+The pediatric neurosurgeon can provide you with details and the best treatment option for your child.